There are a few ways to run automation with PractiTest.

 PractiTest’s API lets you integrate your automated tool with PractiTest.

-The Automation API enables our customers to notify PractiTest automatically with their automated testing results.
+The Automation API enables you to notify PractiTest automatically with your automated testing results.

-Customers run their automation using any automated solution they choose and update PractiTest directly with the Automation API.
+You can run your automation using any automated solution (such as: Selenium, Ranorex, etc.; or CI platforms like Jenkins, CirlcleCI, etc.) and update PractiTest directly using the Automation API.

-This way, users can have a clear picture of the testing (manual and automated) within PractiTest.
+This way, you get a clear picture of the testing (manual and automated) within PractiTest.

 Make use of Practitest’s API in order to generate the automation you need.